Dr Wubiao Zhou

-- Zhou W. Property rights, deregulation, and entrepreneurial development in a transition economy.
-Management and Organization Review 2017.
-In Press.
+- Zhou W. Property Rights, Deregulation, and Entrepreneurial Development in a Transition Economy.
+Management and Organization Review 2017, epub ahead of print.

 - Zhou W. Regional institutional development, political connections, and entrepreneurial performance in China’s transition economy.
 Small Business Economics 2014, 43(1), 161-181.